amberrignell/FAC-week2-APIproject/README.md

 ## User journey 🧚‍♀️

-1. Users will will type in their UK postcode and either hit enter or click the "Wish me luck" button.
+1. Users will type in their UK postcode and either hit enter or click the "Wish me luck" button.
 2. The page will smoothly scroll down to display the following information relating to the inputted postcode:

     - Image of the current weather condition